themihirmathur/WHATS-CHAT/README.md

 <h2>TECHNOLOGIES STACKS & TOOLS USED</h2>

-* HTML: Used for structuring the web pages and user interfaces.
+* HTML: Used for structuring web pages and user interfaces.

 * CSS: Employed for styling and enhancing the visual presentation of the application.